K-MONEY1/FLAG-IN-PIPE/README.md

 MINT : https://inspip.com/create-unique-art

-ID : X = FLAG_ X
+ID : 'X'

-How to check if it has been minted first : https://inspip.com/art/flag
+How to check if 'X' has been minted first : https://inspip.com/art/flag

 Just enjoy